craftcms/docs/docs/commerce/5.x/upgrade.md

 - `taxCategory()`
 - `taxCategoryId()`

-If you are using any of these parameters in product queries, you may need to replace them with `hasVariant()`, and pass a variant query with those params.
+If you are using any of these parameters in product queries, you may need to replace them with `hasVariant()`, and pass a variant query with those params:

 ::: code
 ```twig{4} Old